deadmoose14/centauri/content/syllabus.md

 $$2x = 1$$

-Subtracted 2 from both sides.

 $$x = \frac{1}{2}$$

-Divided by 2.

 A correct solution provides all necessary information to tell the reader *what* you did.
 A solution like this receives full credit.